 Take Steps to Prevent Water Quality Issues Before Your Business Reopens

 Owners and managers of buildings that have been closed in response to the COVID-19 pandemic are urged to take steps that can prevent illnesses associated with stagnant water in plumbing systems.
 The Departments of Health and Environmental Conservation have set up a website where building and facility managers can access guidance and recommendations for actions to take before a building’s drinking water is used again: https://dec.vermont.gov/water/COVID19-Response-and-Resources

 Current COVID-19 Activity in Vermont

-*Includes testing conducted at the Vermont Department of Health Laboratory, commercial labs and other public health labs.
+*Includes testing conducted at the Health Department Laboratory, commercial labs and other public health labs.

 +Death occurring in persons known to have COVID-19.
 Death certificate may be pending.

-Hospitalization data is provided by the Vermont Healthcare Emergency Preparedness Coalition and is based on hospitals updating this information as they are able.
+Hospitalization data is provided by the Vermont Healthcare Emergency Preparedness Coalition and is based on hospitals updating this information.

 Guidance for Vermonters

 • If you are having a medical emergency, call 9-1-1 or go to the hospital.